For more details about the Perinatal Mental Health Certification visit www.postpartum.net/professionals/certification

 A: You can take any of the trainings.
 However, you must complete the training in your specialty before you sit for the certification exam.

-Q: When are other advanced workshops scheduled, besides Houston?
+Q: When are other advanced psychotherapy trainings scheduled?

-Q: Can I request for a training to be in my community?
+Q: Can I request a two-day PMD or advanced training to be held in my community?

 A: Submit in an online application if you’d like to help bring any of the trainings to your community: the 2-day PMD certificate course, and/or the 3rd day advanced training. http://www.postpartum.net/professionals/trainings-events/training-application/